Time to chill……

 It was lovely to meet Poppy and Holly, we were fortunate that Poppy has a friend from her year in Cornell who lives and works in Dehli so he was able to pick the girls up at the airport and show us around town ending up with a home meal and meeting his extended family which was a great first day for them in India

-So now it’s time for a break, I have stepped off my overlanding style of budget hostels, and sleeping in the car, for a week until Lee arrives.
-I have booked into the crumbling glory of the Lutyens bungalow complete with gardens, patios and swimming pool It is an Oasis of calm in the sweltering metropolis of Delhi, with a lovely big air conditioned room.
+So now it’s time for a break, I have stepped off my Overlanding style of budget hostels, and sleeping in the car, for a week until Lee arrives.
+I have booked into the crumbling glory of a nice bungalow complete with gardens, patios and swimming pool.
+It is an oasis of calm in the sweltering metropolis of Delhi, with a lovely big air-conditioned room.
 And plenty of room to safely work on the car.
 My plan is to do a full clean and repack of the Landy, fix the roof struts, service it and source new tyres and catch up on blogs, photos and videos with the occasional bit of gentle tourism.

 Lutyens was one of the main designers of New Delhi and this bungalow also designed by him has been in the same family since it was built

 Just as I wrote this the heavens opened and christened Nelson with his first monsoon rain so might just have a coffee and watch some cooling rainfall for a bit….

 My days here have been restful and I have managed to get a few critical things done, most critically I have applied for my Iran visa approval, if that works out by Monday or Tuesday I will be able to get the visa I need to return to Iran on my way home, if not then I have some big choices to make – carry on to Singapore and ship home from there or Malaysia or try to find a group to cross back through China/Tibet on to Kazakhstan and Russia…I would much prefer to stick to my original plan and go home through Iran.